joelek/bonsai/readme.md

 #### Member

-Members may be retrieved from the object through the `member(key, defaultValue?)` method.
+Members may be retrieved from the object through the `member(key)` method.

 * The `key` argument must be used to specify the key of the member.
-* The `defaultValue` argument may be used to specify the defaultValue of the member.

 ### ReferenceState